womanium-quantum/Quantum-AI-2024/README.md

   2. Fork/duplicate the repository of your selected project.
 This forked/duplicated repository will be referred to as your _"Team repository"_.
   3. Ensure your repository is public at the time of submission for judging purposes.
 All work inside your team repository will be considered the final submission for the project.

-Instructions for each team:
-  1. Browse through all the projects (given below).
-  2. Visit the project repositories for a detailed explanation.
-Each project has a different set of team guidelines for successful submission.
-Please read carefully before selecting the project to work on.
-  3. Network with fellow participants during the Womanium Team-building events over Zoom and on Discord to find your perfect team.
-  4. Finalise your team and the project you want to on by **July 5, 2024**
-  5. Fork/duplicate the project repository of your choice (for the purposes of these instructions, this forked/duplicated repository will be referred to as your “team repository”).
-  6. Work on your team repository during the project period (**July 5, 2024 - August 5, 2024**).
-Your repository has to be made public at the time of the submission for us to be able to judge your solutions.
-All work inside your team repository will be considered as the final submission for the project.
+### Project Submission:
-  7. Submission deadline: **August 5, 2024, 23:59pm US ET**.
+  1. Submit your team repository by **August 5, 2024, 23:59pm US ET**.
-Add the GitHub submission link (public link of your forked repo) on Canvas to be eligible for a Certificate.
+  2. Add the GitHub submission link (public link of your Team repository) on Canvas.
-  8. Please do not modify your team repository between the Judging period (**August 5, 2024 - August 14, 2024**).
-If you modify your team repository during this period, your submission may be subject to disqualification.
+  3. Do not modify your team repository after August 5.
+Any modifications after the submission deadline may lead to disqualification.

+### Demo Day, Awards, & QSL Fellowships:
-  9. Project finalists, shortlisted to present their solutions on Demo Day, will be announced on **August 10, 2024**.
+  1. Project finalists will be announced on August 12, 2024.
+  2. Finalists present 5min. project deck on **Demo Day - August 15, 2024**.
-  10. Project winners will be announced on Demo Day, **August 14, 2024**.
+  3. All awards will be announced on Demo Day, August 15, 2024.
-  11. Project winners will qualify for QSL Fellowships, starting **September 1, 2024**.
+  4. Outstanding participants will win QSL Fellowships, starting September 1, 2024.

 ## What should your Team Repository contain?
   1. Name of the team.